 Not pictured: papa Paul, and Olivia- 13 yrs.
 And their oldest, John Paul (20 yrs), is in Uganda right now with Matt's company as a part of the building team for the ferry--if it ever arrives.
 It's been en route from Seattle to Kampala for quite some time now.

 Welcome!
-Here are some of the things I love (and therefore often blog about): ~My husband of seven years, Matt. ~Our sweet daughter, Avonlea (2). ~Our baby boy, Corin, born April 18 of this year. ~Domestic creativity. ~The written word. ~Free-thinking, sustainability, and spiritual restoration. ~Making and eating beautiful food.
+Here are some of the things I love (and therefore often blog about): ~My husband of eight years, Matt. ~Our sweet daughter, Avonlea (3). ~Our son, Corin (1.5) ~Domestic creativity. ~The written word. ~Free-thinking, sustainability, and spiritual restoration. ~Making and eating beautiful food.